 All pain relievers are not equal.
 Your local drugstore probably has an entire aisle devoted to nonprescription pain relievers, such as aspirin, acetaminophen, ibuprofen, and others.
 Many medicines can help relieve pain, but the different types of pain relievers may have different benefits and can have different side effects and potential risks.

-Aspirin is actually the first of a type of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
+Aspirin is actually the first of a type of drug called nonsteroidal anti-inflammatory drugs (NSAIDs).
 As the name suggests, NSAIDs reduce inflammation in addition to relieving pain.
 Aspirin is effective at relieving the pain of headaches, toothaches, muscular aches and pains, and minor aches and pains of arthritis.

 In addition, people with the following conditions should not take aspirin:

-Among the NSAIDs, however, there are some important differences.
+Among the NSAIDs, however, there are some differences.
 Ibuprofen stays in the system for less time and may need to be taken up to every 4-6 hours.

 When taken long-term in high doses, these pain relievers may cause serious stomach problems, such as bleeding and ulcers in your stomach and intestines.
 Drinking alcohol while taking NSAIDs increases your risk of bleeding and ulcers in your stomach and intestines.
 NSAIDs are of particular concern for elderly people because of the risk of bleeding and ulcers in the stomach and intestines.

 NSAIDs can also increase the risk of heart attacks and strokes, especially with long term use or in people who already have heart disease.